Dissipative superradiant spin amplifier for enhanced quantum sensing: Results

 We thus have outlined our basic amplification procedure: prepare a CSS close to the north pole of the generalized Bloch sphere (with $\phi$ encoded in the small $\hat{S}_x$ and $\hat{S}_y$ components of the polarization), then turn on collective relaxation.
 Stopping the relaxation at time $t = t_\mathrm{max}$ results in the desired amplification of information on $\phi$ in the average spin polarization; this can be then read out as is standard by converting transverse polarization into population differences via a $\pi/2$ rotation, as shown in Fig.~\ref{fig:protocol}(a).
-We stress that the generic ingredients needed here are the same as those needed to realize OAT spin squeezing and amplification protocols: a Tavis-Cummings model where the spin ensemble couples to a single, common bosonic mode (a photonic cavity mode \cite{RiedrichMoeller2012,Andrei2012,Lee2012}, or even a mechanical mode \cite{Meesala2016,MacQuarrie2015,Cady2019}).
+We stress that the generic ingredients needed here are the same as those needed to realize OAT spin squeezing and amplification protocols: a Tavis-Cummings model where the spin ensemble couples to a single, common bosonic mode (a photonic cavity mode \cite{RiedrichMoeller2012,Andrei2012,Lee2012}, or even a mechanical mode \cite{Meesala2016,MacQuarrie2015,Kohler2018,Cady2019}) and time-dependent control over the strength of the collective interaction \cite{Leroux2010,Colombo2021}.
 In previously-proposed OAT protocols, cavity loss limits the effectiveness of the scheme, and one thus works with a large cavity-ensemble detuning to minimize its impact.
 In contrast, our scheme utilizes the cavity decay as a key resource, allowing one to operate with a resonant cavity-ensemble coupling.
-In such an implementation, the ability to control the cavity-ensemble detuning provides a means to turn on and off the collective decay $\Gamma$.
-This general setup will be analyzed in more detail below.
+In such an implementation, the ability to control the detuning between the cavity and the spin ensemble provides a means to turn on and off the collective decay $\Gamma$.
+This general setup will be analyzed in more in Sec.~\ref{sec:Results:CavityImplementation} and an analysis of timing errors is given in the Supplemental \cite{SM}.
+Alternatively, one can achieve time-dependent control over the collective decay rate by driving Raman transitions in a $\Lambda$-type three-level system \cite{Bowden1978}.

 Before proceeding to a more quantitative analysis, we pause to note that, for short times and $\gamma_{\rm rel}=0$, one can directly connect the superradiant spin-amplification physics here to simple phase-preserving bosonic linear amplification.
 Given our initial state, it is convenient to represent the ensemble using a Holstein-Primakoff bosonic mode $\hat{a}$ via $\hat{S}_z \equiv N/2 - \hat{a}^\dagger \hat{a}$.
 For short times, one can linearize the transformation for $\hat{S}_x$ and $\hat{S}_y$, with the result that these are just proportional to the quadratures of $\hat{a}$.
 The same linearization turns the collective decay in Eq.~\eqref{eqn:system:QME_spin_only} into simple bosonic anti-damping: $\mathrm{d}\hat{\rho}/\mathrm{d}t \sim \Gamma N \mathcal{D}[\hat{a}^\dagger] \hat{\rho}$.
 This dynamics causes exponential growth of $\langle \hat{a} \rangle$, and describes phase-preserving amplification of a non-degenerate parametric amplifier in the limit where the idler mode can be adiabatically eliminated \cite{Clerk2010}.
 While this linearized picture provides intuition into the origin of gain, it is not sufficient to fully understand our system: the nonlinearity of the spin system is crucial in determining the non-monotonic behaviour of $G(t)$ shown in Fig.~\ref{fig:protocol}(b), and in determining the maximum gain.
 We explore this more in what follows.